 Well, PET is one of the best packaging materials for the beverage industry, combining recyclability with characteristics such as lightness, durability, transparency and providing optimum product quality.
 Life Cycle Assessment conducted by RDC environment and PIRA in 2001 also showed that PET has the best environmental performance amongst all beverage packaging that’s distributed more than 200 kilometres.

-And we are proud members of the WRAP Plastic Pact, which aims to create a circular economy for plastics.
-Plus, working with OPRL (On-Pack Recycling Label), we’ve also made it easier to find out more information about the recyclability of our products via their new app, which from April 2019 can be downloaded here.
+We are proud members of the WRAP Plastic Pact, which aims to create a circular economy for plastics.
+Plus, working with OPRL (On-Pack Recycling Label), we’ve also made it easier to find out more information about the recyclability of our products via their new app, which can be downloaded here.

 A refreshing approach to water bottle recycling